sanskrit/learnsanskrit.org/content/guide/nominals-1/i-and-u-stems.md

 {nominal

-1 madhuH madhu madhavaH
+1 madhuH madhU madhavaH
-2 madhum madhu madhun
+2 madhum madhU madhUH
 3 madhunA madhubhyAm madhubhiH
 4 madhave madhubhyAm madhubhyaH
 5 madhoH,madhvAH madhubhyAm madhubhyaH
 6 madhoH,madhvAH madhvoH madhUnAm
 7 madhau,madhvAm madhvoH madhuSu
-8 madho madhu madhavaH
+8 madho madhU madhavaH

 }

+Like before, note that the case 2 feminine plural is {s madhUH} as opposed to the masculine {s madhUn}.

 The neuter endings are again similar to what we saw above: